4.1 Estimate nutrient loading from fertilizer

 Overview

-The nutrient budget approach developed by the South Florida Water Management District (SFWMD) for the Lake Okeechobee Watershed (LOW) (SFWMD 2010) was used to estimate fertilizer loads per acre by land use.
-These unit loads were applied to the 2017 Land Use/Cover information based upon the latest Florida Land Use, Cover and Forms Classification System (FLUCCS) for all of Sarasota County (Figure 4.1.1 and Table 4.1.1) and then for just the Whitaker Bayou watershed (Figure 4.1.2 and Table 4.1.2).
+The nutrient budget approach developed by the South Florida Water Management District (SFWMD) for the Lake Okeechobee Watershed estimates fertilizer loads per acre by land use to quantify overall nutrient inputs.
+This method was applied to the 2017 Land Use/Cover dataset for Sarasota County using the Florida Land Use, Cover and Forms Classification System (FLUCCS) (Figure 4.1.1, Table 4.1.1) and to the Whitaker Bayou watershed (Figure 4.1.2, Table 4.1.2).

 Table 4.1.1.
 Estimated fertilizer nitrogen (N) and phosphorus (P) imports for Sarasota County based on applicable Land Uses (SWFWMD, 2017) and nutrient budget coefficients for fertilizer developed for Lake Okeechobee Watershed.
 Source: SFWMD 2010

 Figure 4.1.1.
-Sarasota County 2017 Land Use/Cover.
+Sarasota County 2017 Land Use/Cover used for nitrogen and phosphorous import calculations shown in Table 4.1.1.
 Source: Southwest Florida Water Management District

 Figure 4.1.2.
-Land uses in the Whitaker Bayou watershed in 2017.
-Watershed area in the freshwater reach of the creek upstream of USGS Station 02299861 were used in the analysis.
+Land uses in the Whitaker Bayou watershed in 2017 used for nitrogen and phosphorous import calculations shown in Table 4.1.2.
+Watershed areas in the freshwater reach of the creek upstream of USGS Station 02299861 were used in the analysis.
 Source: Southwest Florida Water Management District

 Approach

-While the approach and associated assumptions (SFWMD 2010) are believed to be generally applicable to Sarasota County and its watershed, they should be thoroughly vetted and modified/customized as needed.
-For example, Sarasota County is much richer in naturally occurring phosphorus than the Lake Okeechobee watershed and application of phosphorus fertilizer on golf courses is known to be much lower.
+While the nutrient budget approach and associated assumptions (SFWMD 2010) are generally applicable, they should be vetted and customized for Sarasota County.
+For example, Sarasota soils are richer in naturally occurring phosphorus than the Lake Okeechobee watershed, and fertilizer application rates for golf courses may be lower locally.

 Golf courses use fertilizer formulas specialized for turf grass.
 Source: Lagology

-Interviews with golf course and agricultural managers in the Sarasota County region could provide better estimates of fertilizer application rates assigned by SFWMD.
-Likewise, tracking the tonnage and composition of fertilizer distributed (and assumed to be sold and used) in Sarasota County each year (see Chapter 4.2) could assist in informing and refining fertilizer imports for land use.
+Interviews with golf course and agricultural managers in Sarasota County could refine the application rate estimates.
+Similarly, tracking the tonnage and composition of fertilizer distributed (and assumed to be sold and used) within Sarasota County (see Chapter 4.2) would further inform and refine nutrient input estimates.

-1. Develop and conduct interviews with individuals and entities responsible for fertilizer application on representative land uses in Sarasota County.
+• Develop and conduct interviews with individuals and entities responsible for fertilizer application across representative land uses in Sarasota County.

-3. Given some similarities in the hydrologic setting and hydrogeology, the nutrient budget coefficients developed for the South Florida Caloosahatchee River and Lake Okeechobee watersheds could be reviewed and revised for specific applicability to land uses in the Sarasota County region.
+• Review and revise the nutrient budget coefficients developed for the Caloosahatchee River and Lake Okeechobee watersheds for applicability to Sarasota County.

 Resources